 Today marks the 77th anniversary of King Edward VIII’s abdication in England in the 1930s, which highlights the constitutional differences in two nations between replacing a head of state.

-The future of the British monarchy is the buzz of Europe, as the royal family is expecting at least one new heir to the throne, to succeed Prince William when he eventually becomes king.
+The future of the British monarchy is the buzz of Europe, as the royal family has a new heir to the throne, to succeed Prince William when he eventually becomes king.

 But as Edward’s shocking abdication in the years just before World War II showed, the British secession system has some serious flaws.